jairusgadmeneses/AuditEye-II/README.md

 # AuditEye-II

-### AI-Powered Enterprise Auditing Platform
+### AI-Powered Policy-Aware Auditing Platform

-Automate document auditing, dataset comparison, and policy-aware compliance verification using intelligent AI workflows.
+Analyze business documents, compare datasets, and verify compliance against organizational policies using intelligent AI workflows.

-**Built with React • TypeScript • n8n • Fireworks AI • AMD Instinct™ GPUs**
+**Built with React • TypeScript • n8n • Fireworks AI**

----

 </div>

-# Overview

-AuditEye-II is an AI-powered auditing platform that streamlines enterprise document review and compliance verification.

-Instead of manually reviewing procurement records, invoices, receipts, contracts, expense reports, and supporting documents, users simply upload their files together with their organization's policies.
-AuditEye-II automatically determines the appropriate audit workflow, performs intelligent analysis, and generates structured audit insights.

-Rather than relying on rigid templates, the platform adapts to the uploaded evidence, making it flexible across multiple business auditing scenarios.

 ---

-# AMD Compute Resources

-AuditEye-II performs AI inference using **Fireworks AI APIs**, leveraging **AMD Instinct™ GPU infrastructure** provided through the AMD AI Hackathon ecosystem.

-The platform routes AI-powered workflows through Fireworks-hosted foundation models for:

-- AI Audit Intelligence
-- AI Dataset Comparison
-- Policy-Aware Compliance Verification

-Fireworks model identifiers are preserved in workflow responses, demonstrating AMD-backed inference throughout the application.
+## Overview

+AuditEye-II is an AI-powered auditing platform that streamlines document review, compliance verification, and dataset comparison.

+Instead of manually inspecting procurement records, invoices, quotations, expense reports, contracts, and supporting documents, users simply upload their files together with organizational policies.
+AuditEye-II automatically determines the appropriate auditing workflow, performs intelligent analysis, and generates structured audit insights.

+The platform is designed with a modular architecture, allowing additional AI workflows to be integrated as the product evolves.

 ---